vwkd/didi/examples/basic.md

 (a)$
 ```

-- `any ..` is at the end when wants to match at beginning
+- `any ..` at the end to match at beginning

 ```
 "a";